Aging Life Care Association (ALCA)

 - Long-distance caregiving

 The Aging Life Care Professional assists clients in attaining their maximum functional potential.
-The individual’s independence is encouraged, while safety and security concerns are also addressed.
+They encourage individual independence while addressing safety and security concerns.
 Aging Life Care Professionals are able to address a broad range of issues related to the well-being of their client.
 They also have extensive knowledge about the costs, quality, and availability of resources in their communities.

 Aging Life Care Professionals become the “coach” and families or clients the “team captain.”